Burnett Heads, Queensland: History

+In 1917, New Bundaberg was described as a mosquito Infested swamp.

+Methodist services were held at the Burnett Heads State School, until the Burnett Heads Methodist Church was opened on Thursday 6 August 1903.
+It was on the eastern side of Burnett Heads Road halfway down the school hill.
+In 1967, it was relocated to its present site in Zunker Street.
+In 1977, the Methodist Church entered into an amalgamation to create the Uniting Church in Australia; the church then became known as Burnett Heads Uniting Church.

 Burnett Heads Post Office opened by 1919 (a receiving office had been open from 1888), closed in 1924 and reopened around 1942.

 On Sunday 3 May 1931, Archbishop James Duhig consecrated a new Roman Catholic Church in Burnett Heads.
 It was entirely funded by the Zunker family in memory of their dead parents.
 Over 1000 people attended the ceremony.
+It was closed and sold in 1991 and has been demolished.
+It was at 33 Zunker Street (24.76344°S 152.40572°E).

 Archbishop William Wand laid the foundation stone for St John the Divine Anglican Church on Sunday 6 August 1939.
 The land for the church had been donated by Christian Mittleheuser.
+The church was consecrated on Sunday 4 February 1940 by Bishop Dixon.

 In 1958, the Port of Bundaberg was established at Burnett Heads to better support the sugar industry and the larger ships being employed.
 The port of Bundaberg originally operated from the town reach of the Burnett River at Bundaberg with the Bundaberg Harbour Board being established in 1895.
 A major dredging project was undertaken in 2001 to cater for even larger vessels.